 In 1974, A.O.
 Smith celebrated its 100th anniversary.
 It also introduced its Conservationist line of residential water heaters (3).

 One of A.O.
 Smith’s great expansions happened in 2001 when it acquired State Industries, Inc. This almost doubled the size of the A.O.
 Smith water heater business.

 The company made another huge acquisition in 2007 when it bought GSW Inc. and the American Water Heater Company.

 A.O.
 Smith would soon add Whirlpool and John Wood brands to its name.
-Essentially, making it the largest water heater company in North America.
+Essentially, making it one of the largest water heater companies in North America.
 In 2008, the company became one of the first U.S water heating companies to market units in India (4).

 In 2010, A.O.
 Smith joined forces with Takagi Industrial Company.
 Both companies made an agreement that A.O.
 Smith would acquire the North American operations of Takagi.
 They would join each other to manufacture and market tankless water heaters in North America (5).

 Today, A.O.
 Smith is focusing on bringing its customers clean water through its many water treatment products.
 The company recently unveiled a new center in Milwaukee — the L.R Smith Corporate Technology Center.